sphere-engine/SRL-Handbook/content/problems.rst

 There are predefined master judges proper for most situations:

   * **Generic masterjudge** - it gathers information from test case judges and requires each of them to achieve *"accepted"* as the result to establish final result as the *"accepted"*.

-    When any test case ends with error the final answer is inherited from the first failed test case.
-For example when the problem has five test cases and the second and the fourth ones failed, the final result is inherited from the second test case.

-    Generic masterjudge combines the execution times of all testcases and yields the sum as the final score.

   * **Score is % of correctly solved sets** - it is a more liberal masterjudge which allows to accept incomplete solution with the score which is the percentage of correctly solved test cases.

-    For example when the problem has five test cases and again the second and the fourth ones failed but the rest was passed, the final score is equal to *60%*.

-    The advantage is that the user gets more information about the correctness level of its solution.
+You can learn more in :ref:`Master judges <master-judges-normal>`.

 .. hint::
   When you need to use more complex master judge it is possible to create the new one or modify the existing ones.
 You have access to the source code of default master judges and they can be used as a base for your modifications.

-  Further information about designing master judges you can find in the section :ref:`Advanced master judges <judges-advanced>`.
+  Further information about designing master judges you can find in the section :ref:`writing master judges <judges-advanced>`.

 .. admonition:: Example (part 6)
   :class: note